-We have chosen to offer our students the IB Diploma programme because we value the broad range of subjects offered to students and believe that this programme will provide them with the knowledge, skills and understanding required at university and beyond.
+We have chosen to offer our higher students the International Baccalaureate Diploma Programme (IBDP) because we value the broad range of subjects offered and believe that this programme will provide them with the knowledge, competencies and understanding required at university and beyond.
 Most of all, we are committed to developing the values promoted in the IB Learner Profile.

 Students choose one subject from each block.